usnistgov/NIST-BGP-SRx/README.md

 interoperability test and published them at IETF SIDR meetings as well as IETF SIDROPS meetings.
 The codebase itself provides a simple testing to test basic functionality.
-The development was done using CentOS 7 though we compiled the project on CentOS 8 and successfully executed the test suite provided in this release.
+The development up to version 6.2.0 was done using CentOS 7 though we compiled the project on CentOS 8.
+Starting with version 6.3.0 the development was performed on linux Rocky 9.
+Each release was successfully build and tested using the build script and test suite provided.

 ### Unit Test